danilop/llm-test-mate/README.md

 # LLM Test Mate 🤝

-A simple testing framework for LLM-generated content.
-Makes it easy to evaluate and validate outputs from large language models using string similarity, semantic similarity, and LLM-based evaluation.
+A simple testing framework to evaluate and validate LLM-generated content using string similarity, semantic similarity, and LLM-based evaluation.

 ## 🚀 Features